A Concise History of the Great Depression in Washington State

 The Great Depression first shattered and then rebuilt the economy of Washington State, leaving it with roads, bridges, dams, and a new electric grid that set the stage for rapid industrial growth.
 It rearranged the state's politics, ending decades of Republican rule, setting up a powerful labor movement, a new Democratic Party, and a new set of political priorities.
 It ended prohibition and launched new cultural institutions.
 It saw the creation of parks and trails and the realization of a long struggle to create the Olympic National Park.
 By the end of the 1930s, Washington was a different place, its future beginning to come clear even before World War II turned the state into an aerospace center and industrial powerhouse.

-Here is a concise history of these events in ten brief chapters, each of them introducing related essays, films, photographs, and documents.
+Here is a concise history of these events in eleven brief chapters, each of them introducing related essays, films, photographs, and documents.

 - Economics and poverty